caleb531/dotfiles/README.md

 Completion 2.
 These reasons are enough for me to use Bash 4 over the bundled v3.2 shell.

-### Terminal theme

-For my work in the Terminal, I created Material Colors, a minimalist theme which utilizes Google's Material Design color palette.
-While the theme's characteristics are largely founded in my personal tastes, I have chosen to include the theme in this repository for your convenience.

 ### Completion

 I use Bash Completion 2.1 for tab completion on the command line.
 Bash Completion 2 offers significant performance advantages over its predecessor (v1.3), making it the optimal choice for my completion needs.

+### Terminal theme

+For my work in the Terminal, I created Material Colors, a minimalist theme which utilizes Google's Material Design color palette.
+While the theme's characteristics are largely founded in my personal tastes, I have chosen to include the theme in this repository for your convenience at `terminal/themes/Material Colors.terminal`.

 ### Color highlighting

-My setup enables color highlighting for a number of commands and interfaces.
+My setup enables color highlighting for a number of commands and interfaces,
-These include:
+including:

 * `diff`
 * `grep`, `egrep`, `fgrep`